 In order to convict an offender of drug paraphernalia charges, the State must not only prove that the object in question was actually drug paraphernalia, but that the offender actually possessed the item.

 Persons who hold a valid Nevada Medical Marijuana card (or out of state – state issued card) are immune from prosecution for this offense, so long as the devise was used for administering medical marijuana.
 Under certain circumstances an affirmative defense can be raised for those not holding a state issued card but are using medical marijuana at the direction of a physician.

 The court may suspend proceedings against persons who are charged with first time possession or use offenses after a finding of guilty and instead impose conditional probation which will include either a drug education or treatment program.
 Upon successful completion of the terms of the probation, the proceedings against the defendant will be dismissed.

 Vehicles and other property may be seized for controlled substance violations.
 The state has 60 days after seizure to file a civil forfeiture proceeding.
 They must notify all those who have an interest in the property.
 A person with an interest in the property must file a response within 20 days of service.

 Bail amounts on charges of Drug Paraphernalia depend on whether the charge is a misdemeanor, or the category of felony, but generally range from $1,000 to $3,000.

-If you have been charged with Drug Paraphernalia or another marijuana related offense, please call us at 702-405-0001 for a free consultation with an attorney.
+If you have been charged with Drug Paraphernalia or another marijuana related offense, call us now at (702) 405-0001 to arrange a consultation.